Shōsōin: Documents

 Generally considered separate from the treasures, the Shōsōin also preserved more than 10,000 documents, mostly from an eighth-century scriptorium.
-These documents contain diverse materials including censuses, tax records, and even poetry.
+These documents contain diverse materials including censuses, tax records, and poetry.
 The vast majority of documents, however, record the day-to-day record keeping of a sutra copying office active, albeit under a number of different names, between 727–776.
 The collection is perhaps unparalleled globally as a tightly focused eighth-century archival collection of manuscripts.

 The documents were first rediscovered in the 1830s by an antiquarian scholar named Hoida Tadatomo.
 Hoida and his successors peeled individual sheets apart and reassembled them into new scrolls, disrupting the original organization of the documents.
 Print versions of most of the documents were published in the first twenty-five volumes of Dai Nihon komonjo beginning in 1901.
 Subsequent scholarship has allowed scholars to better understand how the scrolls were originally configured.
 They have also been digitized and are now publicly available for viewing.